Called of God

 Make the time to learn to pray.
 Commit your life daily for the sake of His kingdom.
 Begin to invest your life in a lost and dying world.
 If you want

-God is not looking for only strong, rich, confident people.
+God is not looking for strong, rich, confident people only.
 He is looking for those willing to live according to what they know, committed to a heavenly kingdom, who come to Him with their inadequacies and weaknesses, ready to be filled with His power and live with heartfelt urgency

 to change the world.